 Investing money can help you to build wealth.
 The sooner you start investing, the more time you have to benefit from compounding interest.
 So, how much should you invest per month?
-It’s not a simple question as you have to consider your income, goals and risk tolerance.
-Talking to a financial advisor can help you find the right answer for you but here’s how you can start thinking through it.
+It’s not a simple question.
+There’s a lot to consider, including your income, goals and risk tolerance.
+A financial advisor can also help you put together a plan that works for you.

 Investing Money vs. Saving It